-Tim Bradley is a Research Associate with the Charlotte Lozier Institute.
+Tim Bradley worked as a Research Associate with the Charlotte Lozier Institute.
 He graduated magna cum laude from the University of Notre Dame in 2016, studying theology, economics, and Constitutional Studies.
 At Notre Dame Tim served as Editor-in-Chief of the Irish Rover and as President of Students for Child-Oriented Policy, as well as serving as a Sorin Fellow at the Notre Dame Center for Ethics and Culture and a Fellow at the Tocqueville Program for Inquiry into Religion and Public Life.
 He was the 2016 recipient of the Notre Dame Theology Department’s Reverend Joseph H. Cavanaugh, C.S.C.
 Award.
-Originally from South Bend, Indiana, Tim is the sixth of eight children and currently resides in Washington, D.C.
+Tim is the sixth of eight children and currently resides in South Bend, Indiana.

 Just two years ago, Canada’s Supreme Court decriminalized physician-assisted suicide (PAS) and euthanasia in its decision in Carter v.
 Canada.
 Now Canada is considering explicitly creating eligibility for PAS and euthanasia to those suffering from mental illnesses.